sahib/misc/thinkfastandslow/slides.typ

 - [...]
 ]

+// TODO:
+//
+// - Add a slide to explain that number of arguments are also a bias.
+//   One blocker on the con side and 10 pro points => feels like its clear pro, but numbers do not weight how important each point is.

 // DONE:
 // - Lack of Statistic Intuition https://en.wikipedia.org/wiki/Conjunction_fallacy and base rate fallacy
 //   (Intuition is just the experience of years)